anythingcodes/highlight-share/README.md

 Notes:

 1. Firefox version 51 and below lacks support of the [`selectionchange` event](https://developer.mozilla.org/en-US/docs/Web/Events/selectionchange).
-1. Safari below v10 lacks support of the [`document.execCommand(copy)` event](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand#Browser_compatibility).
+1. Safari version 9 and below lacks support of the [`execCommand('copy')` event](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand#Browser_compatibility).
 If you aren't using the `copy` sharer, Safari support is version 5.1 and above.

 ## To do